ariel055132/Android-Learning/Intro_to_android_studio.md

   }
   ```

-- Images
+* Images
-  - save the images to res, drawable folder
+  * save the images to res, drawable folder (res/drawable/xxx.jpg)
-  - activity_main.xml, search image, select ImageView, choose the images we want to show
+  * activity_main.xml, search image, select **ImageView**, choose the images we want to show
-  - layout the images
+  * layout the images
-  - be careful of scaleType
+  * be careful of scaleType

-- onClick : the method called when a button is pressed
+* onClick : the method called when a button is pressed

-- EX : Currency converter (to create an app to ask the user to enter the pounds, then convert it to dollars which is about 1.3, show the result in Toast)
+* EX : Currency converter (to create an app to ask the user to enter the pounds, then convert it to dollars which is about 1.3, show the result in Toast)

   1. ImageView to show the image
   2. TextView to show the statement : enter the amount you want to convert